 - Viewport meta tag.
 Include the appropriate meta tag in your HTML to control the layout on mobile browsers.
 This tag ensures that your site scales correctly to fit the screen size of different mobile devices.

 - Minimize mobile resources.
-Reduce scripts and styles loaded on mobile devices.
+Reduce the number of scripts and styles loaded on mobile devices.
 Limiting the amount of non-essential resources ensures faster load times on mobile networks.

 15. Use Excerpts on Archives and Homepage